codeharshita/codeharshita/README.md

 - 👋 Hi, I’m @codeharshita.
-I am a learner.
+I am a Learning Worm.
 - 👀 I’m interested in coding, designing algorithms, developing apps and looking forward to learn more and more technologies.
 - 🌱 I’m currently learning Android Development and creating websites through WIX.
 - 💞️ I’m looking to collaborate on Open Source Projects.